okeeffed/cheat-sheets/Server-Side-React/Server-Side-Rendering-With-React-And-Redux.md

 The webpage makes the request to the server, then we fetch the JS file, then app boots and we make some requests - all before any content is visible.

 Using server side React, the goal is to make one request.
+The impact of this means that after the browser requests the page, the return info is the content being visible.